 - Start booking your own interview calls with lawyers.
 Having more information is always a good thing.
 And just because you had a preliminary call or meeting with a lawyer doesn’t mean you need to hire them.
 But having two or three pre-calls will help you get a sense of how it might be to work with a lawyer on your divorce, it’ll give you a sense of the fees involved and can help you understand what you want (and what you don’t) in a lawyer if you and your ex do decide to work through attorneys to complete your divorce.

 - Read up on the divorce process.
 While you wait to learn whether your ex is going to hire an attorney (or while you’re deciding whether to hire one yourself), dive in to get a good understanding of how the process works.
-If you’re in California or Colorado, Hello Divorce offers FREE, easy to read breakdowns of the divorce process.
+If you’re in California, Colorado, Texas or Utah, Hello Divorce offers FREE, easy to read breakdowns of the divorce process.
 (And, ahem, it’s free.)
 The more you know about the system, the more comfortable you’ll be as your divorce works through it.

 Look – this process is broken.
 But, you don’t have to let it break you.
 Or your ex.